 Many States have rolled out sports betting legislation during the last two years and started to rack up millions of tax dollars in the process.

 Maryland was expected to be one of the next at bat in 2021, with everything lined up perfectly for legalization.
 And, as expected, on Tuesday May 18 Governor Larry Hogan duly signed the online and retail sports betting bill into law.
-Game on for a rollout in time for the 2021 football season.
+Legal delays have slowed the rollout down, but it is still hoped things will be open by the end of 2022, at least by Super Bowl LVII in February 2023.

 The state has plenty of elite sport on its doorstep, boasts a strong fanbase and a healthy interest in sports betting.
 The NFL’s Baltimore Ravens are a big attraction, while the Washington Football Team for now plays its games in the state.
 In baseball the Baltimore Orioles are in MLB’s American League East.